 Artificial Intelligence (AI) Transparency Statement

 The Department of Finance (Finance) is committed to the safe and responsible use of artificial intelligence (AI).
+We consider AI to offer significant opportunities to improve productivity and service delivery while preserving accountability, transparency and public trust.

 Our approach to AI